The Ultimate Guide To Roadmapping

 You don’t have to draft every product roadmap from scratch.
 All you need to do is input your process and initiative name, make a few tweaks, and you’re done.

-And ClickUp has every roadmap template you can think of.
+And ClickUp has every product management template you can think of.

 Alternatively, you can arrange the processes in a neat list for each development phase.

 - Mark the project team responsible for the process

 However, both these roadmaps are more suitable for external stakeholders as they only show a high-level overview of the product development process.

 But what if you want a detailed, internal roadmap that your developers can follow to build a product?

 In that case, the Timeline view is your best friend.
 It allows you to assign tasks to each team member and adjust their schedule with a quick drag-and-drop.

 Step 4: Draft multiple roadmaps for different audiences